9 of the Cutest Bugs & Not-So-Creepy Crawlers

 When you think of the world’s cutest creatures, there’s a chance that eight-legged crawlers and scaly, winged things don’t immediately pop into mind.
 Yes, bugs can give us the creeps — but some of them can make us go “aww,” too.
 Find that hard to believe?
 We don’t blame you.
 With at least 2 million insects yet to be classified, these critters are still a mystery to scientists, but that doesn’t mean they all have to give you the heebie-jeebies.

-From doe-eyed spiders to fluffy moths that look more like cotton candy than insects, there are several beautiful bugs that deserve a little more TLC than their creepier counterparts.
-For proof, take a look at our list of the most adorable bugs around and get ready to fall in love.
+From doe-eyed spiders to fluffy moths that look more like cotton candy than real life insects, there are several really cute bugs that deserve a little more TLC than their creepier counterparts.
+For proof, take a look at our list of the cutest bugs around and get ready to fall in love.
 Hey, some of them may even be worth a cuddle.

 1) Rosy Maple Moth (Dryocampa Rubicunda)